 What Makes a Book Rare and Valuable?

 One key thing to remember when it comes to spotting a rare book is that sentimentality should be the first thing out of the window.
 Often, as book lovers we tend to confuse sentimental value with monetary value.
-Sure that battered childhood version of “Alice in Wonderland” may have belonged to your Grandmother, and you may have tucked it beneath your pillow every night, and the pages may have yellowed to look the part, but that doesn’t mean it’s a rare book.
+Sure, that battered childhood version of “Alice in Wonderland” may have belonged to your Grandmother.
+You may have tucked it beneath your pillow every night.
+The pages may have yellowed to look the part, but that doesn’t mean it’s a rare book.

 How scare a book is will also determine how rare a book is.
 You may have a book that is scarcely found to be in such good condition, or is scarcely found with a hardback jacket.
 How commonly available a certain kind of book is will have some bearing on how rare the book is and will also add to its value.

 Regardless of the books age, a rare book can be found on the shelves of modern classics.
 A book can be considered rare if it holds some special features that sets it aside from its printed brothers and sisters.
 For example maybe this book is a first print edition, or a limited print edition.
 Maybe it has a different dust jacket or it has additional features inside.
 All these things can add to a books demand.
 It is worth noting however, that just because the author has happened to scrawl their name on the book, doesn’t always mean the books value has been boosted.

 The biggest factor when it comes to weighing up the value of a rare book is the physical condition.
 The book seller will turn this book over in their hands time and time again trying to gauge how close this copy is to the original copy.
 You need to check the pages carefully to see if they are all there or whether any are torn.
 Look at the spine and see if it is cracked, faded or damaged or if the book has been rebound.
 Rebound books will lose a large chunk of their rarity and it will reduce their value.
 A general rule of thumb is that the better the condition, the more the rare book is worth